 We can see from Miss Hen's rejection of the third rooster that she really doesn't want to get married at all.
 But instead of being honest, she invents excuses to justify her behavior.
 We all tend to act like Miss Hen in certain situations.
-Think of some occasions when you observed this behavior in yourself and others.
 The moral of this fable may shed some light on why we do this.